Agricultural Economics Department Extension Specialists

 Specialty areas: Production Economics and Marketing

-Ken Foster specializes in contracting and other forms of market coordination including data and information alliances in the context of food and agricultural supply chains.
-Ken also hosts the Purdue Ag Econ Podcast that delves into things happening in the Department of Agricultural Economics and economic issuing impacting food and agriculture.
+Ken Foster specializes in contracting and other forms of market coordination, including data and information alliances in the context of food and agricultural supply chains.
+Ken also hosts the Purdue Ag Econ Podcast, which delves into things happening in the Department of Agricultural Economics and economic issues impacting food and agriculture.

 Roberto Gallardo